 Many bicycle tourists rank cycling along the Mosel River in Germany among the best in Europe.
 The paved, mostly flat, and very scenic dedicated bicycle paths traverse meadows and vineyards and pass through historic villages.

 The most popular route is between the 2,000-year-old city of Trier and Koblenz, where the Mosel enters the Rhine.
 Between the two cities, the Mosel meanders nearly 200 kilometers (125 miles) to cover the 100-kilometer (62-mile) distance, making for leisurely cycling.

 The route is generally flat with some sections of low-grade inclines and occasional short, steeper inclines (usually climbing up from river to roadway level as the path sometimes shifts to following a bike lane alongside a road for short segments).
 The terrain should be manageable for travelers of average fitness, particularly those who go for leisurely rides often.
 Nonetheless, e-bikes are available for this tour and are a great option for anyone worried about the daily distances, occasional hills, or keeping up with your partner or party.

-The path runs along both sides of the Mosel – both sides are paved most of the way, but where it becomes unpaved along one bank, you have the option to continue along the opposite bank’s pavement instead.
+The path runs along both sides of the Mosel, with each side paved most of the way.
+Where it becomes unpaved along one bank, you have the option to continue along the opposite bank’s pavement instead.
 The paved surface is mostly asphalt, but in some towns it becomes a smooth bricked surface along waterfront promenades.

 The rare and short unpaved sections are dirt and gravel.
-One unpaved section of note is in a national forest just after leaving Cochem – it’s a foray that I highly recommend of about 10km through peaceful woods and fields.
+One unpaved section of note is in a national forest just after leaving Cochem.
+It’s a foray I highly recommend through peaceful woods and fields.